Here’s a Marketing Strategy that Works for Small Architects and Contractors

 “Effective marketing is the process of making your prospects aware of the value your firm provides and persuading them to take the next step in your process.” — Enoch Bartlett Sears, AIA

-Put simply: Good marketing helps prospects get to know you and trust in your knowledge and expertise so they’re motivated to take that next step, whether that’s subscribing to your newsletter, following you on social media, or simply asking you for more information or an appointment.
+Put simply: Good marketing helps potential clients get to know you and trust in your knowledge and expertise so they’re motivated to take that next step, whether that’s subscribing to your newsletter, following you on social media, or simply asking you for more information or an appointment.

 In other words, it’s basically everything you do to bring people closer to an actual sale.